pdxmholmes/ircmessagesharp/README.md

 # ``IrcMessage#``
 > A fast IRC message parser written in C# for the .NET Framework

-** 9/8/2015 **: After some code clean up, I now consider this complete software.
+**9/8/2015**: After some code clean up, I now consider this library complete.
+Version 1.0.0 has been pushed to NuGet.

 ## Installation
 We currently only support NuGet for installation